MaxZimmer/Spikeling-V2-dev/README.md

 ***

-Stimulus generator and data analysis tabs needs to be finished (cf. development part) but they will include ... a stimulus generator, allowing the user to come up with custom made stimulation loop, and ... a data analysis routine for early computation course where student could upload their recorded traces and extract information from it, generating raster plot, computing data and generate basic statistics.
+Stimulus generator and data analysis tabs needs to be finished (cf. development log) but they will include ... a stimulus generator, allowing the user to come up with custom made stimulation loop, and ... a data analysis routine for early computation course where student could upload their recorded traces and extract information from it, generating raster plot, computing data and generate basic statistics.
 For advanced courses an integrated python exercise manual (no IGOR !!!) will guide students through creating a data analysis pipeline using .csv files saved from the main window.

 <br>
 <div>